Farm School FAQs

 A: The farm is open 7 days a week during daylight hours for you to come to work on your personal plots.

-Q: Can a friend or family come and assist on our personal plot?
+Q: Can a friend or family (not registered in the program) come and assist with our personal plot?

 A: Yes, you can bring anyone you like out to the farm on a case-by-case basis.
-If you have someone who is regularly volunteering with you then they will need to fill out a waiver form and volunteer form.
-Please keep in mind that you are responsible for the person / people you bring out to the farm.
+If you have someone who regularly volunteers to work with you, they will need to fill out a waiver form and a volunteer form.
+Please keep in mind that you are responsible for the person/people you bring to the farm.
 They are required to follow all on-farm rules.

 Q: Can we bring our kids out to the farm?